 3. Select 'Manage Backups'

 4. You should see a selection of backups for your device(s) - if a backup has a padlock symbol next to it, this means it is encrypted

 What to do if you have lost or forgotten your encryption password

-If you’ve tried the above and found that your device is not encrypted, please contact our support team by clicking on the Messenger icon in the bottom corner of this screen.
+If you’ve tried the above and found that your device is not encrypted, please contact our support team by email.
 A member of our team will be able to help you recover the data you need!